georgekosmidis/blog.georgekosmidis.net/workables/articles/100680-azure-function-azure-service-bus-tuning/content.md

 Efficient message processing from Azure Service Bus queues using Azure Functions depends on fine-tuning three key settings:

+- **FUNCTIONS_WORKER_PROCESS_COUNT** - the number of separate worker processes per function host instance, configured via the `FUNCTIONS_WORKER_PROCESS_COUNT` app setting.
 - **maxConcurrentCalls** - the number of messages processed in parallel by a single function instance, configured in **host.json**
 - **prefetchCount** - the number of messages fetched in advance, configured in **host.json**
 - **maxBurst** - the limit on sudden spikes in concurrency, configured in the **portal**, from Azure CLI or from your IaC

+> `FUNCTIONS_WORKER_PROCESS_COUNT` controls the number of separate worker processes (for language isolation and reliability) but does not multiply your `maxConcurrentCalls`.
+Concurrency is governed by the setting on the host instance.

 The method below provides a way to estimate initial values for each setting based on the type of workload, with adjustments made over time based on actual resource usage and downstream system performance.
 This approach assumes messages are lightweight, up to 10 KB in size.